Terms and Conditions

 1.1 The main purpose of the Website is to allow groups of students or individuals from the same schools, colleges, universities, training organisations and all other types of organisations ("Yearbook Group") to create yearbooks ("Yearbook") by using the yearbook creation services ("Yearbook Creation Services") available on the Website.

-1.2 Each Yearbook Group comprises of an Editor(s) and an unlimited number of individuals making up the Yearbook Group's members (" Yearbook Group Members").
+1.2 Each Yearbook Group comprises of one or more Editor(s) and an unlimited number of individuals making up the Yearbook Group's members (" Yearbook Group Members").
 The Yearbook Group Members are permitted access to their Yearbook Group within the Website through an access code supplied by the Editor.

 1.3 The Yearbook produced and published by a Yearbook Group shall be printed by the Provider through the Website's printing service (" Printing Service").
 In addition, the Printing Service allows an Editor to print various articles of clothing and other gift items or mementos customised to its Yearbook Group ("Customised Items").
 All Yearbooks and Customised Items printed by the Provider are offered for sale to each of the Yearbook Group Members and/or any other third parties (being, a "Purchaser").